georgewatson/georgewatson.me/_posts/2019-06-04-object-oriented-processing-of-pdb-files-in-python.md

 that's roughly as good as it gets.
 And if I want to manipulate the structure and write out the result, I can't really discard very many of those fields.
+It's clearly better to outsource the ugliness to a friendly package than to do that every time I want to read a PDB.

 The result is an `Atom` object, which looks a bit like this: